OhadRau/Quartz/vm/IDEAS.md

 * Somewhat dynamically typed
   + When code hops between computers, we need some checks to make sure everything is okay
   + E.g. if one server goes AWOL, we need dynamic chceks in place to respond
+  + We can assume that all local threads are safe at runtime

 ## Ideas: